MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/add-ons.md

 ### FAQs about the unattended add-on

 1. I want to run unattended flow.
 What licenses do I need?

    You need either Power Automate per user with attended RPA or Power Automate per flow plans as a base license and Unattended add-on to be able to run the unattended flow.
 1. Is buying just the unattended add-on enough?

    No. You need to a have a qualifying base license (per user RPA/per flow) for which the add-on can be added on.
 1. I need multiple instances running unattended.
 Do I need multiple add-ons?

    Yes if you need to run them at the same time.
+If not, the runs will be queued and executed once the bot is free.

 ## AI builder capacity add-on